- Cityscape Pretty, gritty and green

 London empties out in August, but tourist sites still get crowded.
 Spring and summer can be lovely, even if the weather is reliably unreliable.

-Planes London has several international airports: Heathrow to the west is on the Piccadilly Line or 15 minutes from Paddington on the Heathrow Express train (£22 each way if purchased online, or £27 each way when purchased on board; return tickets are also available).
-Gatwick to the south is 30 minutes from Victoria via the Gatwick Express (from £19.90 each way; return tickets from £31.10).
-Stansted and Luton to the east are where most of the budget carriers land.
-There are trains to Liverpool Street four times an hour (£31 for a return ticket) from Stansted and a regular rail service to King’s Cross from Luton.
+Planes London has several international airports: Heathrow to the west is on the Piccadilly Line or 15 minutes from Paddington on the Heathrow Express train (www.heathrowexpress.com; tickets are cheaper if booked online).
+Gatwick to the south is 30 minutes from Victoria via the Gatwick Express (www.gatwickexpress.com).
+Stansted to the east and Luton to the north are where most of the budget carriers land.
+There are trains to Liverpool Street four times an hour from Stansted and a regular rail service to King’s Cross from Luton.
 City Airport in Docklands is dominated by European business flights and is on the DLR line.

 Boats There are commuter and leisure boats all along the river: the main service runs from Putney with regular stop-offs all the way to Greenwich Pier.
 See www.tfl.gov.uk/river for timetables and routes.